WY We Care

 Revenue is the next biggest challenge cited, but falls far below inflation as a top concern.
 Just 22% of all small businesses surveyed see revenue as a top challenge.

-Despite downbeat current views, a majority (64%) of small businesses expect their revenue to increase overthe next year.
+Despite downbeat current views, a majority (64%) of small businesses expect their revenue to increase over the next year.

 However, some small business says a lack of current revenue can be an obstacle to accessing capital.
 When it comes to loan financing specifically, nearly half of small businesses (46%) say that not having enough revenue or assets to qualify for a loan makes it difficult for them to get financing.